THE LIST SO FAR.....

 on early "retirement" in May 1998.

-in IJP Community Regeneration working mainly with the Royal Docks Trust
+Now a partner in the Innes Partnership working mainly with the Royal Docks Trust

 (London) and London City Airport Consultative Committee.